-Luckily, we've put together this list of the best Xbox One accessories to help you make the most of your console.
+Here's our selection of the best Xbox One accessories you need to upgrade your console.

 - Prefer to play on PS4?
-Check out our best PS4 accessories
+Check out our pick of the best PS4 accessories

-The Xbox One controller is already a pretty solid piece of hardware, improving on the Xbox 360's controller that became the industry standard.
+The Xbox One controller is already a pretty solid piece of hardware.
+It improved on the Xbox 360's controller, which became the industry standard way-back-when.
 Somehow, Microsoft managed even further improvement in the form of the Xbox One Elite Wireless Controller.

-There's swappable thumbsticks and directional pads that offer up a better feel than the standard Xbox One controller, as well as quick-hit triggers to help out in the most high-impact shooters.
+There are swappable thumbsticks and directional pads that offer a better feel than the standard Xbox One controller, as well as quick-hit triggers to help out in the most high-impact shooters.
 While it's pretty pricy for a pad at almost three times the cost of a standard controller, you definitely get what you pay for with this premium piece of hardware.

 Read the full review: Xbox One Elite Wireless Controller

-While there is some benefit to having the Xbox One controller use standard batteries (like not having to worry about having a controller-free console in a few years when the other platforms controller batteries start dying and the platform manufacturers have moved on), the process of switching out AA batteries every few weeks can be maddening.
+While there is some benefit to Xbox One controller using standard batteries (like not having to worry about having a controller-free console in a few years when the other platforms controller batteries start dying and the platform manufacturers have moved on), the process of switching out AA batteries every few weeks can be maddening.